Employee and Volunteer of the Year Awards

-- They must be a current employee or volunteer (or have retired within the last 12 months).
+- They must be a current employee or volunteer.

-- They must have 10 years of history with their organisation.
+- They must have a minimum 5 years of history with their organisation.

-- Their work must exemplify at least one of the 4 pillars of Catholic Social Teaching.
+- They must exemplify at least one of the four pillars of Catholic Social Teaching.

 HOW TO NOMINATE